Best Diaper Pail for Odor Control (2019 reviews)

 Another best thing about this baby disposal bin is that it holds a reasonable amount of diapers.
-Yes!
-This pail can hold as hold as much as 270 diapers, without letting out the odor.
+It can hold up to 270 diapers without letting out the odor.

 Tommee Tippee Simplee is made exclusive of a pedal, hence you have to drop the dirty diaper via the featured lid.
 But since you're be changing the baby, obviously you'll have to wash your hands whether you'll use the foot pad or not.

 It comes with a lid and a layer film that's smartly seals, keeping off the nasty smells.
 So, you won't have endless trips to the bin because of the leaking odor.
 The film comes with antibacterial that fight germs, keeping you safe in case you accidentally touch the inside with your hands.

 Once the pail gets full, the in-built cutter allows you to cut off the film, then tie the top of the film prompting it to rid off the dirt.
 The small diaper pail is beautiful and available in 3 colors: blue, pink and grey.
 It's versatile and can also be used to dispose waste wipes, cotton wool and other general trash.

 Diaper Pail Buyers Guide- What to Look For in a Diaper pail